GUE-CYBER-LIMITED/digital-skills-for-marketing/02_digital_marketing_basics/social_media_marketing.md

-# Social Media Marketing

-**Social media marketing** involves using social media platforms to promote a product, service, or brand, build relationships with customers, and increase engagement.

-## Popular Social Media Platforms:
-- **Facebook**
-- **Instagram**
-- **LinkedIn**
-- **Twitter**

-### Key Strategies:
-- **Consistency:** Post regularly to maintain visibility.
-- **Engagement:** Respond to comments, messages, and mentions.
-- **Paid Ads:** Utilize platform tools to run targeted ad campaigns.

-### Best Practices:
-- **Visual Content:** Share photos, videos, and stories to engage your audience.
-- **Hashtags:** Use relevant hashtags to increase discoverability.
+---
+layout: page
+title: "Social Media Marketing"
+parent: "Module 2: Digital Marketing Basics"
+nav_order: 4
+---

 # Lesson 4: Social Media Marketing

 Welcome to Lesson 4 of Module 2!
-Today, we’re exploring **Social Media Marketing**, the strategy of using platforms like Instagram, Twitter, or TikTok to promote brands and connect with people.
+Today, we're exploring **Social Media Marketing**, the strategy of using platforms like Instagram, Twitter, or TikTok to promote brands and connect with people.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll cover what social media marketing is, why it’s powerful, and how to use it.
-By the end, you’ll create a social media post and engage with followers.
-Let’s get social!
+We'll cover what social media marketing is, why it's powerful, and how to use it.
+By the end, you'll create a social media post and engage with followers.
+Let's get social!

 ---